eladiomejias/LinearOS/README.md

 - One view, multiple actions.
 - A fusion style from Chrome OS - Elementary - Mac OSX.
 - With process manager and realtime use.
+- Use with fullscreen (F5).
+- UI & UX clear.